mosip/mosip-infra/deployment/v3/rancher/aws/README.md

 The above will automatically spawn an [Internal AWS Network Load Balancer (L4)](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-network-load-balancer.html).

-## Network Load Balancer (LB)
+## Network Load Balancer (NLB)

 Check the following on AWS console:

-1. An LB has been created.
-You may also see the DNS of LB with
+1. An NLB has been created.
+You may also see the DNS of NLB with
     ```
     kubectl -n ingress-nginx get svc
     ```